-Tripura is a small Northeastern state (approximate Longitude 920E, Latitude 230N) of India comprising of several water bodies and fish farms.
-Where, morphological deformity in fishes has been reported in various species and was attributed to various factors viz, nutritional deficiency, stressed conditions in the ecosystem and genetic factors.
-The present study reports for the first time some innate deformities such as absence of one operculum, eye; two conjoint baby fish; scoliosis like lateral undulation of spinal cord; bending in caudal fin in different fishes and absence of caudal fin.
+Tripura is a small Northeastern state (approximate Longitude 92°E, Latitude 23°N) of India comprising of several water bodies and fish farms.
+Morphological deformity in fishes has been reported in various species and was attributed to various factors such as nutritional deficiency, stressed conditions in the ecosystem, and genetic factors.
+The present study reports for the first time some innate deformities such as the absence of one operculum, eye; two conjoint baby fish; scoliosis-like lateral undulation of the spinal cord; bending in caudal fin in different fishes, and absence of caudal fin.
 Etiological agents are supposed to be related to genetics due to inbreeding problems.
-And further detailed studies are needed for ascertaining the actual causatives.
+Further detailed studies are needed for ascertaining the actual causatives.

 The long-term planning problem for improving the distribution system faces with lots of complexities due to its large number of decision variables.
 The optimized placement of distributed generation (DG) sources and finding out their capacity in the restructured power environment is a new way to expand the capacity of the distribution firm covered network.
 In this paper, a new method is proposed for finding out the optimized location and capacity of DG sources in the restructured environment through the net present value analysis using an optimization model.
 This model aims to minimize the investment cost of the distribution firm, utility cost and the losses cost considering the anticipated load peak value.
 Considering the power market price anticipation to be indefinite, the proposed method is based on laying out the genetic algorithm and a fuzzy model to the power market price and the capacity expansion design of the distribution system during different time intervals is proposed along with two static and semi-dynamic methods.
 The efficiency of the proposed approach is well shown applying it to a sample network.